 The key here is finding a stagnant subject with the environment in motion.
-Initially, you experiment with different shutter speeds until you find the exact number, which does not blur the main subject but in the same time blurs the surroundings.
-With time, you will know just my looking at the environment what shutter speed to choose for the shots.
+Initially, you experiment with different shutter speeds until you find the exact number, which does not blur the main subject but at the same time blurs the surroundings.
+With time, you will know just by looking at the environment what shutter speed to choose for the shots.

 There are varied subjects that can be benefited with long exposure.

 To get this shot you set-up your camera on a tripod and set the shutter for quite some time.